h2oai/h2ogpt/README.md

 ### Fine-tuning (see how h2oGPT was created)

 Follow the [fine-tuning instructions](FINETUNE.md) to fine-tune any LLM models on your data.
-We prefer to use truly open-source models.

 ### Chat with h2oGPT